EVOLVED-5G/UmaCsicNetApp/README.md

 http://localhost:10001/api/cells/{cell-number}?verbose=yes

-verbose option sends a more detailed description about the cell
+Verbose option sends a more detailed description about the cell

 #### Post